BOTOX® for TMJ Treatment in San Francisco, CA

 The benefits of using BOTOX®to treat TMJ include:

-Repeat sessions are necessary in order to achieve the best results from your BOTOX®treatment.
+Repeat sessions are necessary to achieve the best results from your BOTOX®treatment.
 Many patients feel significant relief from their TMJ disorder after only a couple of sessions.

 Received great treatment for TMJ Botox and follow-ups.
 Staff are friendly, offices are clean/modern, and treatment was effective.
 Botox may not be a long-term treatment for TMJ for some people, but is worth at least a try for temporary relief/reset and some time off pain meds.
 It definitely helped control my migraines and pain, and I’m really glad I saw Dr. Cornehl.
 He’s super nice and made the treatment a breeze – I hate needles and was pretty nervous about any aesthetic implications (like not being able to smile, etc.).
 No negative side effects and you can’t visually see anything post-treatment.
 Also, there was a 2 week follow-up with some additional trigger point therapy that helped a lot too!
 Some may find treatment expensive (not covered by insurance), but honestly if you are suffering, so worth the pain relief!